-Radon is an invisible, radioactive gas that comes naturally from the ground.
+Radon is an invisible, odourless, tasteless radioactive gas that comes naturally from the ground.
+Radon can seep into and build up in any home - regardless of the home's size or the year it was built.

 Why is it dangerous?

-When radon is released from the ground outside it mixes with fresh air and gets diluted resulting in concentrations too low to be of concern.
-However, when radon enters an enclosed space, like our house or basement, it can accumulate to high concentrations and become a health risk.
-People who inhale high levels of radon over a long period of time are at an increased risk for developing lung cancer.
+When radon is released from the ground outside it mixes with fresh air and gets diluted, resulting in concentrations too low to be of concern.
+However, when radon enters an enclosed space, like a house or basement, it can accumulate to high concentrations and become a health risk.
+People who inhale high levels of radon over a prolonged period are at an increased risk for developing lung cancer.

 The only known health risk associated with exposure to high levels of radon in indoor air is an increased lifetime risk of developing lung cancer.
 Other than lung cancer, there is no evidence that radon exposure causes other harmful health effects.